aetperf/aetperf.github.io/_posts/2023-03-30-TPC-H-benchmark-of-Hyper,-DuckDB-and-Datafusion-on-Parquet-files.md

 Only the Hyper engine succeed in running all the queries, in a total elapsed time of **63.90 s**, with the connection setup, loop on files etc...
 Note that this time can be significantly improved by using the respective native storage format of the DuckDB or Hyper engines.

-Overall, in this test, Datafusion is behind, while Hyper is a bit more efficient than DuckDB, specifically on queries 4, 7, 17 and 18.
+Overall, in this test, Datafusion is behind, while Hyper is a bit more efficient than DuckDB, specifically on some queries.

 |   query |  Hyper |  DuckDB | Datafusion |
 |--------:|-------:|--------:|-----------:|